 I flew through the night and arrived the same day, winging my way from my new life in Nice to the familiarity of my previous life in Minnesota.
 I opened up Facebook to kill time while waiting for my ride from the airport, and it slaps me in the face: “Anthony Bourdain – RIP”.

 This one hits close to home.
 One of my idols is gone.
 A man who viewed the world in a similar way.
 Someone who inspired others to explore.
-A man with a “perfect life” others viewed with envy, admired for his dry wit and storytelling ability.
+A man with a “perfect life” others viewed with envy, admired for his dry wit and storytelling ability which became evident when he published the best-seller “Kitchen Confidential”.
 With his tall rugged good looks, he’s the kind of guy you just want to chat with over a cold beer on a plastic stool in a noodle shop in Hanoi.

 But obviously, behind the scenes, there were demons wicked enough for him to seek an end to this “perfect life”.

 The next day, I read a blog post from another of my idols, Dan of Dan Flying Solo.
 Another amazing storyteller and gifted photographer who seems to have it all.
 Working with various tourism boards and Lonely Planet, he’s making the blogging thing work.
 Just a few weeks before the suicide of Anthony Bourdain, Dan wrote a piece asking “Can Travel Cure Depression?”
 In it, he finally opens up about something that needs to be talked about openly – his battle with depression and the reality behind the Instagram images of a “perfect life”.